anantjoshi97/website/_posts/2020-08-17-grad-application-steps.md

   <li> <a href="#exams"> GRE and TOEFL </a> </li>
   <li> <a href="#shortlisting">Shortlisting programmes and professors</a> </li>
   <li> <a href="#lor">Letters of Recommendation </a> </li>
+  <li> <a href="#cv">Resume/CV </a> </li>
+  <li> <a href="#email">Emailing </a> </li>
   <li> <a href="#prog-req">Listing Programme Requirements </a> </li>
-  <li> <a href="#cv">Resume/CV </a> </li>
   <li> <a href="#sop">Statement of Purpose </a> </li>
   <li> Submitting the application </li>
   <li> Interviews </li>
 </ol>

 Let me begin by explaining why I chose to go through these steps in the order specified.
 I studied for GRE and TOEFL in May and June since that was the time of my summer vacation and I had no academic coursework to look after.
 I appeared for both exams in the first week of July.
 I began browsing through the PhD programmes offered by various universities and the professors affiliated with those departments, in September after my mid-semester exam, since by then I had sufficient clarity on what fields I was already interested in or wanted to explore.
 By mid-October I'd shortlisted my own set of names, after which I began discussing these with senior students in my field and professors I knew.
 It was during this time that I asked my professors whether they would write letters of recommendations for me.
-From November, I began working on my CV and SoP which went on till the applications deadlines.
+Simultaneously, I made the first draft of my CV so that I could begin emailing professors, enquiring if they have open positions.
+From November, I first listed the exact requirements of each programme so that I would get ample time to prepare for anything unorthodox, and then began writing my SoP which went on till the applications deadlines.

 <h2 id="exams"> GRE and TOEFL </h2>